 Table 4-2 shows the rule development schedule for emission control measures as it was revised due to the 2017 nonattainment-transitional changes.
 Shifting the ROC control measures to contingency was based on analysis and evidence that showed that there is some benefit to concentrating on NOx reductions instead of ROC reductions.
-This NOx reduction strategy was an interim strategy, but according to Health and Safety Code section 40925.5(g), it needs to be reviewed during the 2019 triennial plan update.
+This NOx reduction strategy was an interim strategy, but according to Section 40925.5(g) of the Health and Safety Code, it needs to be reviewed during the 2019 triennial plan update.
 The review of the District's 2019 strategy is discussed in the next section, Proposed Control Measures.